MasterOfGibberish/web_word_counter/README.md

 - `url` - The website URL to crawl (required)
 - `-l, --limit` - Maximum number of pages to crawl (default: 10)
 - `-o, --output` - Output filename (default: website_text.xlsx)
-- `-w, --wait` - Wait time in seconds for page loading (default: 10)
+- `-w, --wait` - Wait time in seconds for page loading (default: 5)
+- `-t, --threads` - Number of threads to use for parallel processing (default: 4)
 - `--format` - Output format: "excel" or "docx" (default: excel)
 - `--overwrite` - Overwrite existing output file if it exists